bbrewington/gatech-cse6242-citibike/docs/index.md

 ## Introduction

-Citi Bike (https://citibikenyc.com/) is a bike sharing service in NY with over 24,500 bikes and 1,500 bike stations
+<a href="https://citibikenyc.com/">Citi Bike</a> is a bike sharing service in New York City with over 24,500 bikes and 1,500 bike stations

-The goal of this project is to provide holistic insights and visualizations for Citi Bike trends and factors impacting ridership behavior to inform city and transit planning
+The goal of this project is to provide holistic insights and visualizations for Citi Bike trends and factors impacting ridership behavior to inform city planning and transit planning

 ## Stations and Total Rides